ysc2229/ocaml-graphics-demo/README.md

     ```
     brew install Caskroom/cask/xquartz
     ```
-2. After that, you will have to re-install all packages you installed via opam.
+2. After that, you will have to **re-install all packages** you have previously installed via opam.
 For instance, first try

    ```
    ocaml switch
    ```

-   If it is, for instance `4.07.1`, next run
+   If your version is, for instance `4.07.1`, next run

    ```
    opam switch reinstall 4.07.1
    ```

-   It will take a while, as it reinstalls all packages from scratch.
+   It will take a while, as it re-builds all packages from scratch.

 3. Next, execute